-Disposal Of Used Engine Coolant
+Disposal Of Used Coolant

-Used ethylene glycol-based engine coolant (antifreeze) is a regulated substance requiring proper disposal.
+Used ethylene glycol-based coolant (antifreeze) is a regulated substance requiring proper disposal.
 Check with your local authorities to determine the disposal rules for your community.
-To prevent ingestion by animals or children, do not store ethylene glycol-based engine coolant (antifreeze) in open containers or allow it to remain in puddles on the ground.
+To prevent ingestion by animals or children, do not store ethylene glycol-based coolant in open containers or allow it to remain in puddles on the ground.
 If ingested by a child or pet, seek emergency assistance immediately.
 Clean up any ground spills immediately.